Starting university can be a stressful experience. How you cope with the stress is the key to whether or not it develops into a health problem.

 For more tips on beating stress, check out these 10 stress busters.

-The NHS website Moodzone has free mental wellbeing podcasts or audio guides that may help you when your mood is low or you're facing an anxious time in your life.
+You can also listen to free mental wellbeing audio guides that may help you when your mood is low or you're facing an anxious time in your life.

 This anxiety podcast explains how to control your anxiety.